 › Auctions – the process of buying a property auction is completely different.
 And you going to need a solicitor with plenty of auction experience.
 Our team deal regularly with auctions for private individuals and property investors

-Click here to read more about how auction conveyancing is different
+Click here to read more about how both auction conveyancing and the modern method of auction conveyancing are different

 › Lease Extension – if you’re buying a leasehold flat, or occasionally house,with a short lease and you want to extend the lease, then it’s really important you get a specialist on board to help you.
 Very few property solicitors specialise in this niche area.
 We do and our specialist team of 6 people dealing with nothing but leasehold extensions, freehold purchase and right to manage work, which may be the largest most specialist team of its type in the country